Beneath Your Beautiful

 Trigger warning: Please note that although this is mostly a feel-good, multicultural neighbors-to-friends-to-lovers romance, it addresses heavy and controversial topics including the ugly side of the fashion industry, PTSD, reproductive rights, gender identity, and inequality.

-Available on Amazon; other formats available upon request.
+Available on Amazon (ebook & paperback); other formats available upon request.

 The Story Behind the Story